-1) To successfully establish a dense stand of kura clover as a living mulch;
+1) To successfully establish a dense stand of Kura clover, dwarf white clover and dandelion as a perennial living mulch;

-3) To test out an inter-row crimper/roller to control any aggressiveness in the growth or spread of the kura clover;
+3) To test out a prototype inter-row crimper unit to manage weeds or any aggressiveness in the growth or spread of the Kura clover;

 4) The proposed demonstration site is adjacent to a state highway, so I will promote the project by posting signs for passersby;

-5) To document the project through photographs/video, take growth and yield measurements, and issue a press release to the media.
+5) To document the project through photographs/video, take spring soil temperatures, estimate weed density and suppression by the Kura species mix, measure infiltration rates, conduct soil tests, take ear yield and quality measurements, and issue a press release to the media.

 Having learned from NRCS soil conservation principles (https://www.nrcs.usda.gov/wps/portal/nrcs/detailfull/nd/soils/health/?cid=nrcseprd1300631) and innovative regenerative practices of the importance of multi-species diversity in cropping systems, especially cover crops, and the value of inter-species interactions above and below ground, I have modified the first objective to include other perennial low-growing species, notably bluegrass, dwarf white clover, dandelion, chickweed, plaintain, balansa clover, among other, to be planted along with the kura clover in additional plots while keeping the existing kura clover stand.
 Since the original budget did not call for the additional species, I will pay for the seed out of pocket.